 Just five days after the webinar, Cade is born on February 23, 2016.
 Hartwig is overjoyed to see that, other than his cleft, he is healthy—a typical baby.
 “He’s different but that doesn’t really register,” she says.
 “This is Cade, my little miracle.”

-One week later, Cade has his first appointment with Wood in St. Paul.
-“He looked at Cade, talked to us about the treatments and surgeries, then said ‘this will be a piece of cake,’” says Hartwig.
-“We were reassured by his confidence and expertise.”
+One week later, Cade has his first appointment in St. Paul.
+“They looked at Cade, talked to us about the treatments and surgeries, then said ‘this will be a piece of cake,’” says Hartwig.
+“We were reassured by their confidence and expertise.”

 The family also meets with Cheryl Anderson-Cermin, an orthodontist who specializes in caring for patients who have cleft lip and palate.
 Anderson-Cermin fits Cade with an OrthoCleft® retainer, a presurgical orthopedic device that he’ll wear until his first cleft repair surgery.